Andrew Yule and Company: Ownership

 Andrew Yule & Co. is a central public sector undertaking under the ownership of Ministry of Heavy Industries.

 Engineering division

 The engineering division is located in Kalyani, West Bengal, and produces industrial fans and blowers, air pollution control equipment, water treatment plants, heavy machinery, and engineering turnkey contracts.

 Electrical division

-The electrical division produces power and distribution transformers, high voltage switching gear, low voltage control gear, flame proof switch gear, voltage regulators and rectifiers, plant communication, and fire alarm and detection systems.
+The electrical division produces power and distribution transformers, high voltage switching gear, low voltage control gear, flame-proof switch gear, voltage regulators and rectifiers, plant communication, fire alarm and detection systems.
 The switchgear and electrical systems group is located in Kolkata, while the transformer & switchgear unit is located in Chennai.

 Tea division

 The tea division comprises fifteen tea estates, listed below.
 Five of these are in West Bengal and ten in Assam.